 Also, individuals holding the RRT credential may be admitted to the program prior to completion of all required prerequisites.

-Photo caption: David Vines, associate professor, acting chair and program director for the Department of Respiratory Care.
+Photo caption: David Vines, associate professor, chair and program director for the Department of Cardiopulmonary Sciences.